-The Indian government has been actively promoting the development of the veterinary medicine market through various initiatives.
-One of these initiatives includes the establishment of the National Animal Disease Control Program (NADCP), which aims to control and eradicate major animal diseases in the country.
+Similarly, the Indian government has been actively promoting the development of the veterinary medicine market through various initiatives.
+One of these initiatives includes establishing the National Animal Disease Control Program (NADCP), which aims to control and eradicate major animal diseases in the country.
 Additionally, the government has launched several schemes to encourage the use of modern veterinary practices and technologies, driving market growth.
 For instance, in June 2023, the Indian government launched the Nandi portal, a tool developed by the Central Drugs Standard Control Organization and in collaboration with the Department of Animal Husbandry and Dairying (DAHD) to streamline the regulatory approval process for veterinary products, aiming to enhance transparency and efficiency in assessing and examining proposals for veterinary drugs and vaccines.

 There are a limited number of direct product substitutes for veterinary medicine.
 However, one alternative that has gained popularity is holistic veterinary care.
 It offers a different perspective than traditional veterinary medicine by emphasizing preventive measures and natural treatments.
 This approach often involves alternative therapies such as acupuncture, chiropractic care, herbal medicine, and nutritional supplements.
 While it may not completely replace traditional veterinary medicine, holistic care can complement or substitute for specific conditions or individuals who prefer a more natural approach to animal health.

-The biologics segment is expected to grow at the fastest CAGR of 11.2% from 2024 to 2030.
+The biologics segment is expected to grow at the fastest CAGR of 11.2% from 2025 to 2033.
 The rising prevalence of diseases in animals and the risk caused to humans propel the segment’s growth.
 Zoonotic conditions constitute a worldwide health risk caused by intricate interactions between animals, humans, and the environment.
-More than 1400 different infectious agent species are harmful to humans.
+More than 1,400 different infectious agent species are harmful to humans.
 According to the report by the World Health Organization, 36% of rabies-related fatalities worldwide occur in India.
 Additionally, India is also responsible for 65% of the rabies-related deaths in South-East Asia.
 The National Rabies Control Program documented 6644 clinically suspected cases and deaths of human rabies throughout 2012 and 2022.

 Moreover, the Indian government has promoted animal husbandry and agriculture through various initiatives and schemes.
 These initiatives aim to improve the livestock sector's overall productivity and efficiency, including providing access to quality veterinary medicines for production animals.
 For instance, The Rashtriya Gokul Mission (RGM) is a scheme to develop and conserve indigenous bovine breeds.
 It aims to boost milk production and productivity by fulfilling the rising demand and making dairying more profitable for rural farmers.
 The scheme is continued under the name Rashtriya Pashudhan Vikas Yojna.

-The veterinary hospitals & clinics segment accounted for the largest revenue share in 2023.
+The veterinary hospitals & clinics segment had the largest revenue share in 2024.
 This can be attributed to the availability of a wide range of healthcare services, including routine check-ups, surgeries, vaccinations, and specialized treatments.
 This comprehensive approach attracts many pet owners and livestock farmers, contributing significantly to the segment’s revenue share.
 Veterinary clinics and hospitals also develop strong relationships with pet owners or breeders.
 This promotes trust & communication by creating an environment where the client can follow the prescribed treatment plan.

-The e-commerce segment is expected to grow at the fastest CAGR of 11.5% during the forecast period.
+The e-commerce segment is expected to grow at the fastest CAGR of 11.48% during the forecast period.
 E-commerce platforms are convenient for pet owners and veterinarians as they offer a wide range of veterinary medicines in one place.
 India's digitization trend has led to an increase in the acceptance of online shopping in various sectors, including healthcare.
 As more and more consumers adapt to doing business online, the demand for veterinary medicines through electronic channels is expected to increase.

-The competitive market of veterinary medicines is dominated by numerous small and large companies offering a diverse range of products across various segments and target species.
+The competitive market of India veterinary medicines is dominated by numerous small and large companies offering a diverse range of products across various segments and target species.
 These players are implementing initiatives such as R&D, mergers, collaborations, and partnerships.
 Some of the key players operating in the market include Zoetis Inc.; Ceva Santé Animale; Virbac; and Boehringer Ingelheim International Gmbh.

 Report Attribute |